-The College MAGIS program was introduced in 2018 and aims to provide an enhanced learning pathway for students who wish to extend their learning through a gifted and talented pathway.
+The College MAGIS program was introduced in 2018 and aims to provide an enhanced learning pathway for students who wish to extend their learning through an extended pathway.

 A key outcome of the MAGIS program is for students to experience and extend their learning across all their subjects with a strong focus on literacy and numeracy.